Recent Posts

 2. Provide safety and security

-An integral part of the healthy development in adolescents and teenagers comes from having a safe and stable home base.
+An integral part of healthy development in adolescents and teenagers comes from having a safe and stable home base.
 Be accessible to your teen, spend one-on-one time together and let them know you are available to talk anytime.

 Healthy communication can help build trust and enhance the relationship between you and your child.
 This means not only talking about the day-to-day things, but also more serious topics like drug and alcohol abuse, bullying, and mental health.
 Talk with your child about bullying.
 Being the victim of bullying is a major cause of mental health problems.

-4. Help promote a healthy support system
+4. Help promote building a healthy support system for teens

-If you think your teen might be struggling with depression, or is showing early signs of depression, it is vital to begin helping them develop a healthy support system.
+If you think your teen might be struggling with depression or is showing early signs of depression, it is vital to begin helping them develop a healthy support system.
 First, and most importantly, is identifying mental health services for teenagers in your community.
 Schedule an assessment for your child, and accompany them to the appointment.
-With your teenager’s permission (preferably, but not required if they are under 18 years of age), share what you have noticed regarding your child’s behavior, mood, sleeping/eating patterns, etc. with the mental health professional conducting the assessment.
+With your teenager’s permission (preferably, but not required if they are under 18 years of age), share what you have noticed regarding your child’s behavior, mood, sleeping/eating patterns, etc., with the mental health professional conducting the assessment.
 Once enrolled in mental health services, a treatment plan will be created for your teen.

 While many young people are open to receiving therapy and other mental health services, some are not.
 Thus, they may need some gentle pushing on your part.
 While you cannot force your child to follow through with the treatment plan, you can provide reassurance and encouragement.
 If prescribed medication, it should be your child’s responsibility to take it on a regular basis.
 Yet, you can still do things to help keep them on track with the medication, such as picking it up from the pharmacy, suggesting they put a daily reminder in their phone, etc.